AltNameUsed/Plants/README.md

-##Plant
+## Plant

-# A plant program by me that's so stupidly simple, I wrote it out of boredness.
+# A plant program by me that's so stupidly simple, and I wrote it out of boredness.